Biomedical Sciences (MSc)

 Specialisations in Biomedical Sciences

 The specialisation specific part will provide you with (more) insights in research, management, communication or education.
 You can decide on your specialisation during your first year, but you can even delay your choice to the beginning of the second year.
-The health specialisation is only for students that are enrolled in the master programme of Medicine in Leiden.
+The health specialisation is only for students that are also enrolled in the master programme of Medicine in Leiden.
 Read more about our specialisations: